ranjit-singh-cc/WebexMessageExtractor/README.md

 - **Chat Message Extraction:** Retrieve chat messages from Webex and export them in a readable format.
 - **Recording Extraction:** Extract meeting recording links and include them in the final HTML file.
-- **HTML File Generation:** Create a decent formatted HTML file with extracted chat messages and embedded recordings.
+- **HTML File Generation:** Create a decent formatted HTML file with extracted chat messages and recordings.
 - **User-Friendly Interface:** Simple command-line interface for easy usage and progress of extraction.

 ## Getting Started